prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

     20060714 is on a Friday.

-But this could still be a Potempkin application.
+But this could still be a Potemkin application.
 So let's do something you rarely see in slide shows.
 Let's throw some bad input at it.